 Pre-eclamptic toxaemia; PET; EPH gestosis; metabolic toxaemia of late pregnancy

 Only 1 in 100 women with pre-eclampsia go on to develop full eclampsia – a type of seizure and a life-threatening complication of pre-eclampsia.
-In the UK, about six women and several hundred babies die each year as a result of complications arising from severe cases of the condition, but early diagnosis and treatment greatly reduces these risks.
+In the UK, about six women and several hundred babies die each year as a result of complications arising from severe cases of the condition, but early diagnosis and treatment greatly reduce these risks.
 In developing countries, where early diagnosis and treatment are not readily available, maternal mortality rates due to pre-eclampsia are much higher.

 The cause of pre-eclampsia is unknown, but studies support a number of possible theories.